Get your home sparkling clean this spring, with help from Beldray and Zoflora

 Available from www.beldray.com

-Once your carpets, rugs and upholstery fabric are free of dust and hairs, it’s the turn of Zoflora Carpet Foam to refresh, revive and renew them – great after a Christmas party.
+Once your carpets, rugs and upholstery fabric are free of dust and hairs, it’s the turn of Zoflora Carpet Foam to refresh, revive and renew them – great after an Easter party.
 Simply shake, spray from 50cm and use a cloth or sponge to rub in the product and lift surface dirt – like spilt drinks or food.

+As well as its deep cleaning action and odour elimination, you get an all-day fragrance, too.

 Linen Fresh RRP £7.00 Available from Morrisons and B&M